 Assuming you enjoy gardening as a part of your enthusiasm for the outdoors, you will want to be sure the soil is well suited for plants or vegetables.
 You should be able to recognize the soil quality by how well landscaped and cared for the property is.
 The lawn should have thick green grass and be free of weeds and crab grass.
 Garden plantings should look healthy, and not like they were just planted to sell the house.
 You can grab a little sample of the soil and have it tested at your local nursery or university agricultural campus extension service.

 If you are planning on adding a deck, terrace, pool, or storage shed, make sure there is plenty of room for expansion.
 Ask your realtor to check the zoning regulations and property line setbacks to be certain you will be able to add any of these features.

-You might want to consider fencing part of the property to either keep garden scavenging animals out or to have room for your pets to play safely.
-It might be worth speaking with a local Deck and Fence Services Company for some insight before you buy.
+You might want to consider adding chain link fencing to either keep garden scavenging animals out or to have room for your pets to play safely.
+You may hire a local aluminum fencing contractor to install your new fence.